GoogleChrome/lighthouse-ci/docs/configuration.md

   --puppeteerScript          The path to a script that manipulates the browser with puppeteer before
                              running Lighthouse, used for auth.
+  --puppeteerLaunchOptions   The object of puppeteer launch options --psiApiKey                [psi only] The API key to use for PageSpeed Insights runner method.
+  --psiApiEndpoint           [psi only] The endpoint to use for PageSpeed Insights runner method.
+                             You do not need to use this unless you wrote a custom version.
-  --puppeteerLaunchOptions   The object of puppeteer launch options --startServerCommand       The command to run to start the server.
+  --startServerCommand       The command to run to start the server.
   --startServerReadyPattern  String pattern to listen for started server.
                                                                   [string] [default: "listen|ready"]